MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-flex-container.md

 # Use flex containers to group and align components

-Flex Container is a layout component that help you design and build section layouts on your web page.
+Flex Container is a layout component that helps you design and build section layouts on your web page.
 You can use flex containers to group components such as buttons, text, images, and other containers.

 ## Add a flex container